-Online Assignments (8 x 2.5% = 20%)
+Online Assignments (best five of six x 2% = 10%)

-The nine online assignments are based on content delivered asynchronously.
+The six online assignments are based on content delivered asynchronously.
 The mark on the lowest assignment will be dropped.

-Each assignment is worth 2.5% of your final grade and must be completed only by the student individually.
+Each assignment is worth 2 % of your final grade and must be completed only by the student individually.
 Receiving direct answers on the assignment questions from any person constitutes a breach of McMaster Academic Integrity Policy.
 The assignments will be made available on Pearson MyLab from 9:00 p.m. on release date until 11:59 p.m. on close date.
-If an MSAF is used for an assignment, then the 2.5% for that assignment will be added to the final exam.
+If an MSAF is used for an assignment, then the 2% for that assignment will be added to the final exam.
 The online assignment dates are as follows: